-The Contract for Professional Services (Attachments 5-1 and 5-2) should be used when contracting for non-construction (professional) services paid for with KCDBG funds.
-The grantee should carefully review the citations included in Part II to determine specifically which provisions are appropriate for its non-construction contracts.
+The Contract for Professional Services (Attachments 5-1 and 5-2) should be used when contracting for non-construction (professional) services paid for with CDBG-DR funds.
+Both attachments make up one contract.
+The subrecipient should carefully review the citations included in Part II to determine specifically which provisions are appropriate for its non-construction contracts.